-From 2006 to 2014, Pam wrote a garden Q&A column for the San Francisco Chronicle (sfgate.com).
+From 2006 to 2019, Pam wrote garden columns for the San Francisco Chronicle (and sfgate.com).
 An archive of these columns is available online.
 (See link, at right).
-Though the column is not currently being published, she will continue to write stories for the Chronicle.
-Pam blogs at goldengategarden.typepad.com (see link, at right).
+In April, 2019, the Chronicle ceased carrying any garden coverage.
+Pam's garden writing will continue to appear on her blog, at goldengategarden.typepad.com (see link, at right), and possibly elsewhere--stay tuned.
 Also, please check the Events Page of this web site for podcasts and for upcoming talks.

 Pam is still concerned with food issues.
 The final chapter of Golden Gate Gardening, "A Garden-Based Cuisine" (excerpted on this web site) summarizes what she has learned about the garden/kitchen nexus and what eating from even a small garden can do for your diet and your understanding of our relationship to the land that feeds us.

 She remains interested in addressing the questions raised in Turnover magazine many years ago that seem as pertinent now as they did then, or maybe more so--for example, the need to label bioengineered foods, the influence of corporations and agribusiness on nutritional guidelines, and what schools can do to encourage children to develop healthful eating habits.
 Pam's "Personal History of the Peoples Food System" appeared in spring 2011 in the book Ten Years that Shook the City: San Francisco 1968-1978.